The March 2026 AI Coding Tool Stack

 Omnisearch MCP

-What: Unifies multiple search APIs — Tavily, Brave, Kagi, Perplexity, Jina, Firecrawl.
+What: Unifies multiple search APIs.
+Tavily, Brave, Kagi, Perplexity, Jina, Firecrawl.
 Why: Use whichever search APIs you have keys for.
 One MCP server, many backends.
+Pricing: Free (bring your own API keys for the search providers).

 Firecrawl